notslang/jade-book/views/_ch2.md

 ------------------------
 **ProTip**
 Jade `0.35.0` (released 2013-08-21) added support for space-separated attributes.
-Soon, this will be supported by syntax highlighters, syntax checkers, and related tools like `html2jade` - but until then you may wish to stick with the comment-delimited syntax.
-For this reason, the rest of this book will use comment-delimited attributes.
+Soon, this will be supported by syntax highlighters, syntax checkers, and related tools like `html2jade` - but until then you may wish to stick with the comma-delimited syntax.
+For this reason, the rest of this book will use comma-delimited attributes.

 ------------------------